-COVID-19 Protocol: During these trying times we are still providing services as safely as possible by wearing disposable boot covers and gloves on each and every job.
-We are also sanitizing vans, hand tools, smart devices at the beginning of and throughout each day.
+COVID-19 Protocol: During these trying times we are still providing services as safely as possible by wearing face masks, disposable boot covers and gloves on each and every job.
+Our team members are also sanitizing vans, hand tools, smart devices at the beginning of and throughout each day.
+We ask that if you do schedule a service, that you maintain a minimum of 6′ from our employees.
 If you are in need of service we are still here to help.

 Water Treatment & Filtration in Watertown

 Clean, Fresh Water for You & Your Family

 Do you ever wonder what’s in your water?
 You bathe, drink, and wash dishes and clothes with it; understanding what’s in it can be vital to your health and the functionality and longevity of your plumbing fixtures and equipment, such as your water heater, boiler, etc. We now offer water testing, treatment, and filtration services.
 You have the option of testing for hardness, lead, chlorine, and bacteria.

 Let our team of water filtration experts in Watertown help you find the right option for your needs.
 Contact us today to get started with an assessment.

 What is hardness or hard water and how does it affect me?